Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-2/README.md

     module.exports = printHobbyInfo;
     ```

 1. Create a new file called `source.js` that requires `printHobbies.js` making it available.
-You can copy the source below.
+You can copy the source below into this new file.

 ``` javascript
 const printInfo = require('./printHobbies');